teancom/flareboard/README.md

 designed to be very easy to install and use.
 It requires no third-party gems, and can be run on any version of ruby from 1.8.7 to 2.1.1.

+Add your credentials and sites to flareboard, and it will hit the CloudFlare API to grab your stats and convert them into the JSON that Statusboard uses for graphing.
+You can drop the resulting file into a dropbox folder or host it on a web server.
+Unless you are paying for a CloudFlare Pro account, your stats will only update every 24 hours, so it's no use running flareboard more often than that.

 **Note**: For compatibility with 1.8.7. you *will* have to install the JSON gem.
 Also, you have my sympathies for having to use 1.8.7.